CHTC/chtc-website-source/_uw-research-computing/facilitation-team.md

 ## What We Do

-To help researchers effectively utilize computing resources, our Research Computing Facilitators (RCFs) not only assist in implementing computational work on CHTC compute resources resources, but can also point researchers to other on- and off-campus services related to research computing and data needs.
+To help researchers effectively utilize computing resources, our Research Computing Facilitators (RCFs) not only guide the implementation of computational work on CHTC compute capacity, but can also point researchers to other on- and off-campus services related to research computing and data needs.
 Our primary activities include the following.